4TUResearchData-Carpentries/workshop_notes/README.md

 4. the _lesson notes_ are files tracked by and committed to an _edition branch_;
 5. the README of the _edition branch_ addresses the workshop _learners_.

+### 2.2 Name conventions
-**Name conventions** To leverage speed reading and finding, the following usage is encouraged:
+To leverage speed reading and finding, the following usage is encouraged:

 * **edition-specific branch names** follow the pattern \[yymm\]-\[type of workshop\]-\[institution\].
   Example: Software Carpentry Workshop in May 2023 at Delft => `2305-SCW-TUD`.